mbanem/tooltip-app/README.md

   delay?: number; // transform params delay duration and baseScale duration?: number;
   baseScale?: number;

-  caption?: string; // caption, a string, and tooltipPanel are mutually exclusive.
+  caption?: string; // caption, a string, and tooltipPanel snippet are mutually exclusive.
-  // caption string can be styled by CSS style string sent as captionCSSStyle prop
+  // The caption string can be styled by CSS style string or a class name
+  // sent as captionCSS prop.
+When both tooltipPanel and caption are specified
+  // inside the props the caption string is ignored

-  captionCSSStyle?: string; // user styling as a CSS string that overrides CRTooltip provided default-caption
+  captionCSS?: string; // user styling as a CSS class name or a style string applied e.g. captionCSS="caption-class'
-  // CSS string; e.g. captionCSSStyle='font-size:14px; color:orange;'
+  // with :global(.caption-class){...} or with style captionCSS='font-size:14px; color:orange;'

+  // When parent page has several hovering elements with tooltip captions the same class name
+  // or a style string variable is used in props structure with a name that differ from other
+  // props structure if their contents are different, so there could be prop structures
+  // for several panels and others for some caption strings: propsPanel, propsCaption1,...

-  tooltipPanel?: TPanel; // snippet object defined by user and it is sent by object name to component via $props()
+  tooltipPanel?: TPanel; // A snippet object defined by parent page and sent as object name to a component via $props().
-  // if caption and tooltipPanel snippet name are both specified caption is ignored
+  // If caption and tooltipPanel snippet name are both specified the caption is ignored
   // e.g. for {#snippet userDetails(user)} we specify $props()
-  // tooltipPanel={userDetails}   -- a function reference, no a  name as string
+  // tooltipPanel={userDetails}   -- a function reference, not as a string tooltipPanel="userDetails"
-  // NOTE: when neither tooltipPanel nor caption are specified CRTooltip throws an error 'tooltipPanel or caption is mandatory'

-  tooltipPanelCSSClassName?: string; // user could send tooltipPanel's CSS class to CRTooltip to apply, but the CSS
-  // class name e.g. for userDetails snippet is named :global(.css-prop-class-userDetails)
-  // ans in CSS it must be encapsulated with :global() in order to propagate tp the component
-  // :global(.css-prop-class-userDetails){ CSS Roles... }

   children?: Snippet; // Any HTML markup content between <Tooltip> children... </Tooltip> tags.
   // Children is a hovering element triggering tooltip visibility via mouseenter/mouseleave
-  // so children HTML markup is usually encapsulated in a single HTML element
+  // so children HTML markup is usually encapsulated in a single HTML hovering element

   preferredPos?: string; // When, due to scrolling, there is a lack of space around the hovering element CRTooltip
-  // tries to find available space following the recommended sequence by user from the
+  // tries to find an available space following the recommended sequence by the preferredPos
-  // preferredPos prop string or, if not specified, use the default one 'top,left,right,bottom' };
+  // prop string or, if not specified, by the default one 'top,left,right,bottom'

+  toolbarHeight?: string; // If a page has a toolbar from a layout its height would impact calculation of the proper
+  // tooltip position required by preferredPos, so its height should be sent via props };
 ```